cpske/ISP/index.md

 <td markdown="span">
 Project board - a board for whole project and task board for each iteration
 Issue tracker - bugs, change requests, and more
-Burn-down or Burn-up chart (optional) - track your rate of progress
+Burn-down or Burn-up chart - track your rate of progress
-Project wiki - good location for iteration plans, software design notebook, recording knowledge and solutions
+Project wiki - good location for project documents
 </td>
 </tr>
 <tr valign="top">